2018–2020 World Boxing Super Series – cruiserweight division

 The 2018–20 World Boxing Super Series – cruiserweight division was a World Boxing Super Series professional boxing tournament which took place between October 2018 and September 2020 in several countries.
-The Super Series features eight top-rated cruiserweight boxers in a single-elimination tournament.
+The Super Series featured eight top-rated cruiserweight boxers in a single-elimination tournament.
 The tournament was organized by Comosa AG.

-This tournament will be the second World Boxing Super Series held at cruiserweight, following the 2017–18 edition, which saw Oleksandr Usyk unify all four major world titles.
+This tournament was the second World Boxing Super Series held at cruiserweight, following the 2017–18 edition, which saw Oleksandr Usyk unify all four major world titles.